adambard/learnxinyminutes-docs/matlab.html.markdown

 inf

-% Solving matrix equations (if no solution, returns a least squares solution) x=A\b % Solves Ax=b.
-Faster and more numerically accurate than using inv(A)*b. x=b/A % Solves xA=b inv(A) % calculate the inverse matrix pinv(A) % calculate the pseudo-inverse
+% Solving matrix equations (if no solution, returns a least squares solution)
+% The \ and / operators are equivalent to the functions mldivide and mrdivide x=A\b % Solves Ax=b.
+Faster and more numerically accurate than using inv(A)*b. x=b/A % Solves xA=b

+inv(A) % calculate the inverse matrix
+pinv(A) % calculate the pseudo-inverse